Professional edition active

 X-Linked Recessive

 X-linked recessive traits are carried on the X chromosome.
-Thus, nearly all affected people are male because most females have one normal copy of the involved gene (ie, they are heterozygous).
-A typical pedigree is shown in figure X-linked recessive inheritance.
+Thus, nearly all affected people are male because most females who possess 1 abnormal allele also have 1 normal copy of the involved gene (ie, they are heterozygous).
+A typical pedigree is shown in figure X-Linked recessive Inheritance.

 In general, the following rules of inheritance apply: